 '''

 trace (use_analyzer=True, num_analyzer_samples=128)

+Configure the trace analyzer.

 '''

 By default, the trace analyzer is always on, unless users explicitly disable it.

 - use_analyzer (bool) Whether to use the analyzer to capture the trace. - num_analyzer_samples (int) The number of analyzer samples to capture.